lynsei/dockistry/docs-frameworks.md

-# frameworks
+# javascript frameworks
-This is a bleeding edge list of the frameworks we support for SPA (reactive) strategies within our Developer CLI and as part of our "baselines" for stack deployment on Docker/ Rancher/ Npm.
+This is a "bleeding edge" list of the frameworks we are supporting by default for fullstack strategies.
+All the frameworks below are client side and written in javascript using various NodeJS dependencies.

-Because Dockistry maintains private repos and is built on Docker-compose YAML, we can avoid Node-gyp and other package issues commonly occurring in NPM (depending on your platform).
-This also allows you to run test instances on separate  versions of the master registries thereby circumventing unit testing/ versioning issues on HHVM/ROS/Node environments.
+## installs are automated
+- Development of our [devtools](https://github.com/dockistry/devtools-multi-clis) packages is ongoing and not test-ready

-For more information on how the CLI operates, view [docs-cli](https://github.com/forktheweb/dockistry/blob/master/dockistry-cli.md).
+- To see how the CLI operates in production environments such as Amazon/Google clouds, view [docs-cli](https://github.com/forktheweb/dockistry/blob/master/dockistry-cli.md).
-For windows examples view [experimental-cli](https://github.com/forktheweb/dockistry/blob/master/docs-experimental-cli.md).
+- For windows examples view [experimental-cli](https://github.com/forktheweb/dockistry/blob/master/docs-experimental-cli.md).

-To contribute or view our (pre-alpha) registry of stack strategies, say hi on [gitter](https://gitter.im/forktheweb/dockistry).
+- In some cases we support multiple versions of the frameworks listed below, for different use cases/ strategies
+- Installation of all dependencies and tooling considerations is done automatically

 ### aurelia
 http://aurelia.io